What Is the Definition of an Agricultural Product?

 Nonfood Agricultural Products

-The fact that the NOP only certifies and oversees organic agricultural products that are marketed for consumption creates some problems in the organic product marketplace.
+The fact that the NOP certifies and oversees only organic agricultural products that are marketed for consumption creates some problems in the organic product marketplace.
 For example, organic body care products are not always made with 100 percent agricultural products.

 Body care makers using only agricultural ingredients may be certified as officially USDA organic.
 Products that are made with "nonagricultural substances" are not covered by the National Organic Program.
 Minerals, bacterial cultures, gums, citric acid, pectin, and other items are considered nonagricultural and are widely used in agricultural products that we don't eat.